georgefst/monpad/README.md

 If you haven't done so before, run `cabal update` to grab the latest package index from [Hackage](https://hackage.haskell.org/).

-Run `./Build.hs` to build.
+Run `cabal run Build.hs` to build.
 The first time you run this, it could take a while, as `cabal` will need to download and build all dependencies.

 # Run